Do I need a Will?

 Likewise, a will can designate what type of administration your estate will have, either dependent or independent.
 With an independent estate, much less activity is required in Court.
 Your estate can pass through the Probate court with minimal costs and time.

-If you have minor children, you will can designate whom you desire the Court to appoint as their Guardian.
-Your will can also establish a trust to hold property for the benefit of your minor children.
-The will can set forth the trustee, as well as the terms for the handling of the trust property.
+If you have minor children, you will can designate whom you desire to handle the property that they inherit.
+Your will can also establish a trust to hold property for their benefit.
+The will can set forth not only the trustee, but also the terms for the handling of the trust property.